Neutrino: Mikheyev–Smirnov–Wolfenstein effect

 Neutrinos traveling through matter, in general, undergo a process analogous to light traveling through a transparent material.
-This process is not directly observable because it does not produce ionizing radiation, but gives rise to the MSW effect.
+This process is not directly observable because it does not produce ionizing radiation, but gives rise to the Mikheyev–Smirnov–Wolfenstein effect.
 Only a small fraction of the neutrino's energy is transferred to the material.

 Antineutrinos

 For each neutrino, there also exists a corresponding antiparticle, called an antineutrino, which also has no electric charge and half-integer spin.
 They are distinguished from the neutrinos by having opposite signs of lepton number and opposite chirality (and consequently opposite-sign weak isospin).
 As of 2016, no evidence has been found for any other difference.

 So far, despite extensive and continuing searches for exceptions, in all observed leptonic processes there has never been any change in total lepton number; for example, if the total lepton number is zero in the initial state, then the final state has only matched lepton and anti-lepton pairs: electron neutrinos appear in the final state together with only positrons (anti-electrons) or electron antineutrinos, and electron antineutrinos with electrons or electron neutrinos.

 Antineutrinos are produced in nuclear beta decay together with a beta particle (in beta decay a neutron decays into a proton, electron, and antineutrino).
 All antineutrinos observed thus far had right-handed helicity (i.e., only one of the two possible spin states has ever been seen), while neutrinos were all left-handed.
+Nevertheless, because neutrinos have mass, their helicity is frame-dependent, so particle physicists have fallen back on the frame-independent property of chirality that is closely related to helicity, and for practical purposes the same as the helicity of the ultra-relativistic neutrinos that can be observed in detectors.

 Antineutrinos were first detected as a result of their interaction with protons in a large tank of water.
 This was installed next to a nuclear reactor as a controllable source of the antineutrinos (see Cowan–Reines neutrino experiment).
 Researchers around the world have begun to investigate the possibility of using antineutrinos for reactor monitoring in the context of preventing the proliferation of nuclear weapons.

 Majorana mass

 Because antineutrinos and neutrinos are neutral particles, it is possible that they are the same particle.
-Particles that have this property are known as Majorana particles, named after the Italian physicist Ettore Majorana who first proposed the concept.
+Rather than conventional Dirac fermions, neutral particles can be another type of spin 1/2 particle called Majorana particles, named after the Italian physicist Ettore Majorana who first proposed the concept.
 For the case of neutrinos this theory has gained popularity as it can be used, in combination with the seesaw mechanism, to explain why neutrino masses are so small compared to those of the other elementary particles, such as electrons or quarks.
 Majorana neutrinos would have the property that the neutrino and antineutrino could be distinguished only by chirality; what experiments observe as a difference between the neutrino and antineutrino could simply be due to one particle with two possible chiralities.